vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 * The fee is the same regardless of the number of transactions the order needs to be completely filled, as long as they trade at the same price.

 The fee factors are set through the following network parameters: `market.fee.factors.infrastructureFee`, `market.fee.factors.makerFee`, `market.fee.factors.liquidityFee`.

+## Transfer fees
+When transferring assets, whether from one Vega key to another, or from a Vega key to a reward pool to fund trading rewards, the party that initiates the transfer needs to pay a fee.
+The fee amount is taken when the transfer is executed, on top of the total amount to be transferred.
+It's charged in the same asset that is being transferred.

+The fee goes to validators for providing the network infrastructure that supports transfers, and goes into the infrastructure fee pool.

+The fee is calculated by multiplying the transfer amount and the `transfer.fee.factor` network parameter.

 ## Trading rewards
 Market participants can also receive rewards, in addition to fees incentivising liquidity provision, passive orders, and infrastructure support.
 Those rewards can be set up by anyone to incentivise certain trading behaviours they want to see on a market (or markets).